-9. Notifying Parents or Carers
+14. Notifying Parents or Carers

+- 14.1.
 Where appropriate, we will discuss any concerns about a child with the child's parents or carers.
-The DSL will normally do this in the event of a suspicion or disclosure.
+The DSL will normally do this in the event of a suspicion or disclosure. - 14.2.
 Other staff will only talk to parents or carers about any such concerns following consultation with the DSL.
-If we believe that notifying the parents or carers would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so.
+If we believe that notifying the parents or carers would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so. - 14.3.

-^{}Further guidance on searching, screening and confiscation is published via the DfE.

 In the case of allegations of abuse made against other children, we will normally notify the parents or carers of all the children involved.
 We will think carefully about what information we provide about the other child involved, and when.
-We will work with the police and/or local authority children's social care to make sure our approach to information sharing is consistent.

-The DSL will, along with any relevant agencies (this will be decided on a case-by-case basis):

-- Meet with the victim's parents or carers, with the victim, to discuss what's being put in place to safeguard them, and understand their wishes in terms of what support they may need and how the report will be progressed - Meet with the alleged perpetrator's parents or carers to discuss support for them, and what's being put in place that will impact them, e.g. moving them out of classes with the victim, and the reason(s) behind any decision(s)
+We will work with the police and/or local authority children's social care to make sure our approach to information sharing is consistent. - 14.4.
+The DSL will, along with any relevant agencies (this will be decided on a case-by-case basis): - Meet with the victim's parents or carers, with the victim, to discuss what's being put in place to safeguard them, and understand their wishes in terms of what support they may need and how the report will be progressed - Meet with the alleged perpetrator's parents or carers to discuss support for them, and what's being put in place that will impact them, e.g. moving them out of classes with the victim, and the reason(s) behind any decision(s) - 14.5.
+The school/academy recognises that some groups of pupils may face additional safeguarding challenges and additional barriers may exist when determining abuse and neglect in these groups of pupils.
+The school/academy will take into account additional considerations for managing safeguarding concerns and incidents amongst these groups, and may liaise with parents/carers more regularly to help manage this.

-Children Missing from Education
+15. Children Absent from Education

+- 15.1.
 A child missing education, particularly repeatedly, can be a warning sign of a range of safeguarding issues.
-This might include abuse or neglect, such as sexual abuse or exploitation, child criminal exploitation, issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage.
+This might include abuse or neglect, such as sexual abuse or exploitation, child criminal exploitation, issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage. - 15.2.
 Staff will follow the attendance procedures for all non-attendance.
 Unauthorised absence, will be followed up to establish any patterns and to identify any risks associated with the absence, this will help prevent further absence or going missing.
-This includes informing the local authority if a child leaves the school without a new school being named and adhering to requirements with respect to sharing information with the local authority, when applicable, when removing a child's name from the admission register at non-standard transition points.
-Staff will be trained in signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns which may be related to missing education, such as travelling to conflict zones, FGM and forced marriage.
+This includes informing the local authority if a child leaves the school/academy without a new school/academy being named and adhering to requirements with respect to sharing information with the local authority, when applicable, when removing a child's name from the admission register at non-standard transition points.

+- 15.3.
+Staff will be trained in signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns which may be related to missing education, such as travelling to conflict zones, FGM and forced marriage. - 15.4.
 If a staff member suspects that a child is suffering from harm or neglect, we will follow local child protection procedures, including with respect to making reasonable enquiries.
-We will make an immediate referral to the local authority children's social care team, and the police, if through our enquiries, we have reasons to believe the child is suffering or likely to suffer from harm, or in immediate danger.

-Insert further procedures for managing non-attendance can be found in the Attendance Policy.
+We will make an immediate referral to the local authority children's social care team, and the police, if through our enquiries, we have reasons to believe the child is suffering or likely to suffer from harm, or in immediate danger. - 15.5.
+Insert further procedures for managing non-attendance can be found in the Trust's Attendance Policy.